-The Audit Committee consists of Stine Bosse, Chairman of the Board, Rúni Vang Poulsen, Deputy Chairman of the board, and Tórhallur Olsen, member of the board.
+The Audit Committee consists of Stine Bosse, Chairman of the Board, Kim Jacobsen, member of the board, and Jógvan Jespersen, member of the board.

-The Executive Board has assembled the Group Executive Management Team and established the two riskorientated sub-committees, the Risk Committee and the Credit Committee.
+The Executive Board has assembled the Group Executive Management Team and established the two risk-orientated sub-committees, the Risk Committee and the Credit Committee.